Text Plans (Paternova™ v.0.9.9)

 - To acquire an appid, go to https://developer.wolframalpha.com.

-- To learn more about the api parameters, go to https://products.wolframalpha.com/api/documentation.
+- To learn more about the API parameters, visit https://products.wolframalpha.com/api/documentation.

-- Network timeout (Settings/Connection Timeout) may need to be raised to allow enough time for API response to arrive.
+- You may need to increase the network timeout (Preferences > Network Timeout) to allow enough time for the API response to arrive.

 Example